Cole Brauer becomes first American woman to race sailboat alone and nonstop around world

 "This is really cool and so overwhelming in every sense of the word," NBC News reported Brauer saying before drinking Champagne from her trophy Thursday while being celebrated by family and fans.

+While Brauer is the first American woman to race around the globe alone by sea, she is not first woman to do so.
+Polish sailor Krystina Chojnowska-Liskiewicz finished her 401-day voyage around the globe on April 21, 1978, according to online sailing sites.

+Kay Cottee of Australia was the first woman to achieve the feat nonstop, sailing off from Sydney Harbor in Australia in November 1987 and returning 189 days later.

-The voyage is not an easy one, even on a vessel with a full crew.
+The global voyage is not an easy one, even on a vessel with a full crew.

 "Solo sailors, you have to be able to do everything," Brauer told the NBC "Today" show Thursday.
 "You need to be able to take care of yourself.
 You need to be able to get up, even when you're so exhausted.
 And you have to be able to fix everything on the boat."

-Note: This story has been updated to remove an erroneous reference to Brauer being the first American woman to circumnavigate the globe alone in a sailboat.